ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 ### KeContact IP Address

 This is the IP address of your KEBA KeContact or BMW i wallbox.
+Combination with Keba KeContact S10 (phase switching device) is supported.

 ### Firmware check